90 parliamentarians demand action over the blocked retirement savings of those who have fled Hong Kong

-While British Trade Minister Dominic Johnson CBE visited Hong Kong this week as the first UK Minister to visit the city since the introduction of the National Security Law, more than 90 MPs and peers from across the political spectrum have written to the UK Government to demand action following the retaliatory action taken by China to block the pension savings of Hong Kongers fleeing to the UK.
+While British Trade Minister Dominic Johnson CBE visited Hong Kong this week as the first UK Minister to visit the city since the introduction of the National Security Law, more than 90 MPs and peers from across the political spectrum have written to the UK Government to demand action following the retaliatory action taken by China to block the retirement savings of Hong Kongers fleeing to the UK.

-The letter comes as Hong Kong Watch research shows that thousands of Hong Kongers who have fled to the UK are being denied access to over £2.2 billion of their pension savings held in the Mandatory Provident Fund (MPF).
+The letter comes as Hong Kong Watch research shows that thousands of Hong Kongers who have fled to the UK are being denied access to over £2.2 billion of their retirement savings held in the Mandatory Provident Fund (MPF).

 The declaration by the Chinese Ministry of Foreign Affairs that it would no longer recognise the British National Overseas passport as an identity document in January 2021 has meant that Hong Kongers who come to the UK on the BNO visa are no longer able to withdraw these savings.